 Denver Seminary's emergency response procedures are detailed in the Emergency Procedures Guide.
 The Seminary has implemented The Standard Response Protocol (SRP) created by the "I Love You Guys' Foundation".
 SRP guides have been posted throughout the campus to include classrooms, administrative offices, meeting rooms, community spaces and the library.
 The SRP guide is also available to all employees on the DenSem Security SharePoint Site.
 The Standard Response Protocol (SRP) is based on the response to any given situation not on individual scenarios.
 Like the Incident Command System (ICS), SRP demands a specific vocabulary but also allows for great flexibility.
 The premise is simple - these five specific actions that can be performed during an incident.
 When communicating these, the action is labeled with a "Term of Art" and is then followed by a "Directive."
 Execution of the action is performed by active participants.

-Procedures are in place to immediately notify the campus community upon the confirmation of an emergency on-campus or the immediate vicinity are included by various means appropriate to the situation, whether it is an evacuation of buildings or shelter that is warranted.
-Seminary personnel will work as closely as possible with the Littleton Police Department to confirm the seriousness of the emergency, the scope of notification and appropriateness of the message content in issuing the notification.
+Procedures are in place to immediately notify the campus community upon the confirmation of an emergency or threat on-campus or the immediate vicinity.
+Communication includes various means of responses appropriate to the situation and whether it is an evacuation of buildings or shelter that is warranted.
+Seminary personnel will work closely with Law Enforcement to confirm the seriousness of the emergency, the scope of notification and appropriateness of the message content in issuing the notification.

-The Seminary personnel included in responsibility for carrying-out this notification process are as follows: President, Provost/Dean, Vice President of Finance, Vice President of Student Life & Enrollment Management, Vice President of Advancement, and Director of Communications, and Director of Auxiliary Enterprises, Risk Management & Security.
+The Seminary personnel included in responsibility for carrying-out this notification process are as follows: President, Provost/Dean, Vice President of Finance, Vice President of Student Life & Enrollment Management, Vice President of Advancement, Director of Communications, and the Sr. Director of Physical Campus Operations.